8 Fun Facts About Singapore

 6.)
 The national language of Singapore is Malay

-Singapore has a total of four official languages: English, Malay, Mandarin and Tamil.
-Amongst the official languages of Singapore, English is the most spoken, with 48.3% of the population reporting speaking English at home in the 2020 census.
+The country has four official languages: English, Malay, Mandarin, and Tamil.
+English is the most spoken, with 48.3% of the population using it at home, according to the 2020 census.

 Bonus Fun Fact: The national anthem of Singapore is printed on the Singapore banknote